lev-csouffrant/Uplocker/README.md

 * e2e_plugin_form_name : The name of the form to intercept
 * e2e_plugin_file_encrypt : The name of the element for the filepicker
-* e2e_plugin_extra_items : Additional form elements that need to be submitted (such as CSRF tokens)
+* e2e_plugin_extra_items : Additional form elements that need to be submitted (such as CSRF tokens) as a comma seperated list
-* e2e_plugin_string_encrypt : Additional form elements that need to be submitted as encrypted strings
+* e2e_plugin_string_encrypt : Additional form elements that need to be submitted as encrypted strings as a comma seperated list

 As an example of how to support this in Securedrop (The project that motivated this extension), add the following code to lookup.html (the PGP key needs to be